RicardoLMMatos/Conquiztadors-ms2/documentation/testing.md

 ## Unfixed bugs

-* In the general knowledge questions page the subject message at the top of the page text is "general_knowledge" instead of the intended "General knowledge", I believe the issue is cause by the subjects html element getting it's innerHTML from the api and I am not intirely sure how to fix this so far but I will keep working on it.
+* In the general knowledge questions page the subject message at the top of the page text is "general_knowledge" instead of the intended "General knowledge", I believe the issue is cause by the subjects html element getting it's innerHTML from the api and I am not entirely sure how to fix this so far but I will keep working on it.

-#### All bugs found were fixed, If there are any still they are not of my knowledge.
+#### All bugs found were fixed apart from the one mentioned above.

 ---